ylipacbio/IsoSeq-3.0/README.md

     pbtranscript subset [OPTIONS] clustered.fasta subset.fasta

-If you are interested only in full-length, non-chimeric reads, you can also provide flnc.fasta to cluster instead of classified.fasta.
-FLNC_FA.fasta contains only the full-length, non-chimeric reads produced from classify.
+If you are interested only in full-length, non-chimeric reads, you can also provide flnc.fasta to cluster instead of classified.fasta. flnc.fasta contains only the full-length, non-chimeric reads produced from classify.

 ##Running on the Command-Line with PBSMRTPipe